 - Where to sleep

 - Travel Tips

-The district of Horta - Guinardó is located in the northeast of Barcelona, between Gracia and Nou Barris, a largely enclosed zone that's surrounded by hills, mountains, and valleys.
+The district of Horta-Guinardó is located in the northeast of Barcelona, between Gracia and Nou Barris.
+It is a largely enclosed zone that's surrounded by hills, mountains and valleys.
 To the north is Collserola Park.
-Originally, the centre of this district was the Vila d'Horta and gradually grew with the urbanization of the area.
+Originally, the centre of this district was the Vila d'Horta, which gradually grew with the urbanization of the area.

 Why Stay Here?